jehna/stable-diffusion-training-tutorial/README.md

 * [Google Cloud Platform (GCP)](GCP.md)
 * [Amazon Web Services (AWS)](AWS.md)

+## Cost estimate

+It's very cheap to train a Stable Diffusion model on GCP or AWS.
+Prepare to spend $5-10 of your own money to fully set up the training environment and to train a model.

+As a comparison, my total budget at GCP is now at $14, although I've been playing with it a lot (including figuring out how to deploy it in the first place).

+The spot price of A100 instance at GCP is under $2 per hour, and it takes under half an hour to train 500 steps.
+Smallest P3 instance is at ~$3/hour, and you should be able to train 500 steps in an hour.

 ### On limits

 Note that both AWS and GCP have limits on the number of GPU instances you can